MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.WSMan.Management/Remove-WSManInstance.md

 ## Notes

-- The Remove-WmiObject cmdlet, a Windows Management Instrumentation (WMI) cmdlet, is similar.
-  `Remove-WmiObject` uses the DCOM connection/transport layer to create or update WMI instances.
+The cmdlets in the CimCmdlets module are similar.
+They use the DCOM connection/transport layer to create or update WMI instances.

 ## Related links